Hasuzawa/3D-gallery/README.md

 [to the Gallery]()

+You can use arrow keys or Q,W to navigate between items.
+You can toggle the HUD with P.

 A very simple gallery for some 3D objects I created in Blender.
 Rendered with Three.js.
 This is a demo project.